-16. Four copies of the thesis shall be submitted together with a certificate from the supervisor that the candidate has completed the course of study prescribed in his case.
-The four copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses.
-The candidate may also submit any work he has published whether or not such work is related to the thesis.
+16. Four copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses.
+The candidate may also submit any work previously published whether or not such work is related to the thesis.